prabeesh/prabeesh.github.io/content/blog/finding-rc-constant-using-atmega8.md

 date: 2012-07-14T23:39:00+05:30
 tags: [AVR, Embedded]
 keywords: time constant using AVR, atmega8 examples, time constant using embedded systems, find RC constant, find RC constant using microcontroller, AVR find RC constant, AVR find RC
-description: This blog post is about finding RC constants using atmega8 microcontroller.
+description: This blog post explores the process of finding RC constants using the ATmega8 microcontroller.
+It provides an overview of the concept of RC time constants and explains how to measure them using the ADC of the ATmega8.
+The code example demonstrates how to calculate the RC constant and display it on an LCD screen.
+The post includes test examples with different resistor and capacitor values to showcase the practical application of the method.
+Overall, it serves as a comprehensive guide for anyone interested in understanding and implementing RC constant calculations with the ATmega8 microcontroller.
 ---

 The time constant(sec) of an RC circuit is equal to the product of the resistance and the capacitance of the circuit.